55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 For that reason, it is critical that you show your brand’s personality throughout your content.
 Therefore, you should highlight office events on social media and write in a conversational voice.

-26. Establish authority
+26. Establish Authority

 Diving a bit deeper into something from that previous tip, you need to use your marketing plan to establish authority.